junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 Alastair bursts out a huge wave of laughter.
 "You lobotomized *him*?"

 Dean blinks, unsure if he's being mocked or affirmed.
 He answers, feeling a little dumb.
 "Yes, Master.
 I thought it's the right thing to do.
-And now I want to study him more, so I took him as my student, teaching him what I learned from you, Master."
+And now I want to study him more, so I took him as my student, teaching him what I learned from you."

 He glances at Cas again, seeing him tilt his heads, shifting his eyes between his master and him.
 Dean doesn't have time to wonder what might be going through Cas's head.